jakeqaverch/Engagement-Survey/README.md

 | Male   |510|1.02|.76|
 | Female |490|.77|.71|

+- Men have a higher work life balance score with similar vairence

 ### Leadership Support
 | Gender | Count | Mean | Std |
 |--------|-------|------|-----|
 | Male   |510|4.31|.78|
 | Female |490|3.84|.82|

+- Men support the leadership team slightly more with similar varience

 ### Manager Support
 | Gender | Count | Mean | Std |
 |--------|-------|------|-----|
 | Male   |510|4.47|.65|
 | Female |490|3.60|.87|

+- Men have much more support from their manager with lower varience which should be examined further.

 ## Race
 ### % Positivity